Buying Guides · Last updated 2 June 2026

 Rental income potential

 If your plans change and you leave Gibraltar, you do not have to sell.
-You can let your property and benefit from Gibraltar's strong rental market.
-Yields of 5-7% are achievable, and the chronic undersupply of quality rental accommodation means void periods are minimal.
-Your property becomes a producing asset rather than a sunk cost.
+You can let your property and benefit from the strong rental market.
+Industry estimates for Gibraltar gross yields suggest 4 to 6% in Marina Bay and Ocean Village locations, and 5 to 7% in the Town Centre.
+Chronic undersupply of quality rental accommodation means void periods tend to be short.

 Stability and control

-Owning your home means you do not have to worry about a landlord selling up or not renewing your lease.
-You can decorate, renovate, and make the place truly yours.
-In a small community like Gibraltar, putting down roots through property ownership is meaningful.
+Owning your home means you do not have to worry about a landlord selling up or declining to renew your lease.
+You can renovate and make the place genuinely yours.
+In a small, close-knit community like Gibraltar, putting down roots through property ownership carries real social and practical weight.

 When Does Buying Make More Sense Than Renting?

-The break-even calculation depends on several factors, but as a general rule of thumb, buying starts to make more financial sense in Gibraltar if:
+As a general guide, buying starts to make stronger financial sense in Gibraltar if:

-- You plan to stay for at least 3 years.
-The transaction costs of buying and selling (stamp duty, legal fees, agent fees) mean you need a few years of appreciation and mortgage equity building to come out ahead of renting.
+• You plan to stay for at least 3 years.
+Transaction costs including stamp duty and legal fees mean you need several years of appreciation and equity building to come out ahead of renting.

-- You can afford a deposit of 20% or more.
+• You can afford a deposit of 20% or more.
 This gives you access to better mortgage rates and lower monthly repayments.
-If your monthly mortgage payment is comparable to or lower than rent for a similar property, buying is almost always the better financial choice.
+If your monthly mortgage payment is comparable to rent for a similar property, buying is almost always the better financial choice.

-- You have stable income.
+• You have stable income.
 A secure job or business in Gibraltar gives you the confidence to commit.
-If your employment situation is uncertain, renting provides an easier exit.
+If your situation is uncertain, renting provides a cleaner exit.

-- You want to build long-term wealth.
-Property in Gibraltar has been a reliable store of value and a generator of capital growth.
-If wealth building is a priority, buying is the more effective path.
+• You want to build long-term wealth.
+Gibraltar property has been a reliable store of value over time.
+If wealth building is a priority, buying is the more direct route.

 Costs Comparison: A Realistic Example